From BR Bullpen

 Al Schacht, although he had a three-year career in the major leagues, became much better known after his playing days as the "Clown Prince of Baseball".
 He became a baseball clown (there were a number of such entertainers in the first part of the 20th century), and performed mostly at minor league parks as well as at all the major league parks.

 The coach at his high school thought Al was too small to pitch, so he went to play in the sandlots instead.
 He later returned to the school baseball team but was banned by the Board of Education for his appearance on semipro teams.
 This led him to drop out of school.

 1910-1912: Semipro ball, weight concerns

-Signing with a semipro team in Walton, NY, Schacht was with the club from 1910-11.
+Signing with a semipro team in Walton, NY, Schacht was with the club in 1910 and 1911.
 After one fine outing against the Cuban Stars and Jose Mendez witnessed by scout Mike Kahoe, Al got a wire from Clark Griffith requesting his presence.
 Griffith was unimpressed by Schacht's size (Al had worn extra clothing during the Mendez game to make himself appear larger) and offered to send him to the Fort Wayne, IN club in the Central League but Schacht turned it down and returned to the semipro game.

 1913-1916: Newark